Published on April 23rd, 2012 | by Julie Finn7

 5 DIY Pots for Plants and Seedlings Using Natural or Recycled Materials

-And if you’re a gardener, then chances are you’re probably already pretty crafty.
-You could buy pots the right size to start any plants or seedlings from any gardening center, but none of them, even the ones made from natural or recycled materials, are as good as simply bypassing the consumer market altogether and making your own.
+If you’re a gardener, then chances are you’re probably already pretty crafty.
+You could buy pots the right size to start any plants or seedlings from any gardening center, but none of them, even the ones made from natural or recycled materials, are as good as simply bypassing the consumer market altogether and making your own DIY pots.

-Whether you’ve got tiny seedlings or giant plants to pot, you can put them in the D.I.Y. plant pots below.
-If you choose a method that’s within your skill set, uses materials that you’ve got around your house, and results in the perfect plant pot for your needs, then you’ll have set yourself up for the perfect gardening experience without a single trip to the store:
+Whether you’ve got tiny seedlings or giant plants to pot, you can put them in the DIY pots pots below.
+If you choose a method that’s within your skill set, uses materials that you’ve got around your house, and results in the perfect DIY pot for your needs, then you’ll have set yourself up for the perfect gardening experience without a single trip to the store.

 The cement planter image is the property of Centsational Girl.